-During the Spanish conquest it was called The Valley of Deer.
-The original population, the one's in charge of the current name, were Teco indians.
+During the Spanish conquest, it was called The Valley of Deer.
+The original population, the ones in charge of the current name, were Teco Indians.

 Mascota, population 8,215 inhabitants, is located in the NW of Jalisco State, at approximately 1200 meters over sea level, strategically located between Guadalajara (at 120 miles http://goo.gl/maps/bYLFa), capital of the state, and Puerto Vallarta (60 miles away), one of the most famous tourist destinations in the country.

-The municipality of Mascota is located in the plateau of the Western Sierra Madre mountain chain, the municipality includes 40 small towns, among those Mascota is the largest and is also the seat of the local municipal government.
+The municipality of Mascota is located in the plateau of the Western Sierra Madre mountain chain, the municipality includes 40 small towns, among those Mascota, is the largest and is also the seat of the local municipal government.

-Mascota is a region of beautiful panoramas, where valleys, mountains, forests and rivers.
+Mascota is a region of beautiful panoramas, where valleys, mountains, forests, and rivers.
 The locals are kind, happy and very proud of their history.

 It's a small town that invites you to lay back and relax.
 Old-fashion cobblestone streets flanked by colonial style houses.

 Don't forget to enjoy the local food and delicacies, on a fresh afternoon or in the morning ask for a "café de olla", eat some home-made cookies and purchase some of the many local sweets, stuffed guayabas, sour guayabita, camote sweets, mango skins and more.
-Another option, for adults, includes different types of "rompopes", which is like an eggnog, variants include vanilla, chestnut or the season fruits and berries, for people that enjoy something with more kick, what about a close encounter with a shot of raicilla?
+Another option, for adults, includes different types of "rompopes", which is like an eggnog, variants include vanilla, chestnut or the season fruits and berries, for people that enjoy something with more kick, what about a close encounter with a shot of Raicilla?

-In the second half of the XVII Century Mascota established itself in its current location, families built their houses where and how they felt like, so when the time came to build roads and urbanize the town, it was impossible without tearing some houses down, the final result was a town with an erratic street layout, which has it's charm, so, no, it was not a drunkard that designed it all...
+In the second half of the XVII Century Mascota established itself in its current location, families built their houses where and how they felt like, so when the time came to build roads and urbanize the town, it was impossible without tearing some houses down, the final result was a town with an erratic street layout, which has its charm, so, no, it was not a drunkard that designed it all...

-It's located by the Chivato Hill and on the shores of the Mascota river a tributary of the Ameca river that flows into Bay of Banderas close to Puerto Vallarta.
+It's located on the Chivato Hill and on the shores of the Mascota river a tributary of the Ameca river that flows into Bay of Banderas close to Puerto Vallarta.
 The average annual temperature is 21.8ºC (71.2ºF), rainy season is from June to October.

 The natural attractions that surround Mascota, that include forests, lagoons and mountains are perfect as family picnic areas and great for hikes and family strolls.

-At localities like the Corrinchis Dam, where you can enjoy regional dishes at one of the many small restaurants, Juanacatlan Lagoon and El Malpais, locals and tourists alike enjoy hiking, horseback-riding, kayak or boat tours, rappelling, rock climbing and fishing in the lagoons.
+At localities like the Corrinchis Dam, where you can enjoy regional dishes at one of the many small restaurants, Juanacatlan Lagoon and El Malpais, locals and tourists alike enjoy hiking, horseback riding, kayak or boat tours, rappelling, rock climbing and fishing in the lagoons.

 The petrified field at El Malpaís is located a mile northeast of Mascota, it is said that during a day of strong volcanic activity the whole place was covered with ashes and lava.
 There is a legend that states that people have found a fruit orchard in the middle of the fields, they'd eat some of the fruit and later when they'd try to find the place again, they couldn't.

 The town of Juanacatlan has a great little lake called Laguna de Juanacatlan (laguna: lagoon, lake, pond) some 8 miles northeast of Mascota, it's surrounded by forests and hills, the lake itself is actually the crater of a dead volcano (quite interesting, no?).
 It's a great place to fish, a location where you feel time stands still.
 The lake itself covers a total of 24 hectares and the panorama is beautiful.
-While you drive to the location, you'll go thorugh beautiful forests with a wide variety of conifers.
+While you drive to the location, you'll go through beautiful forests with a wide variety of conifers.